 a substantial population of pupils from low-income families.

-During the school year, our Sunday collection of single-serve Mac N Cheese, Fruit, or breakfast items
+During the school year, we collected single-serve Mac N Cheese, Fruit, or breakfast items

 go home in weekend packs with children from Trevitt and Beatty Park.
-We also provide single-serve
+We have also provide single-serve

 breakfast items for Davis Middle School.
 During the summer, food donations go to students at Daniel